how to reduce high insulin levels naturally for prediabetes

 4 – Try Apple Cider Vinegar

 The benefits are not just limited to apple cider vinegar; using vinegar in general can lower the glycemic index of food by slowing its conversion of starch into glucose.
+So is vinegar the cure to reverse insulin resistance?

+Unfortunately no – the delay in the breakdown of sugars caused by vinegar can also keep your insulin levels high for longer periods when you eat too many carbs, so you will still need to eat your carbs in moderation.
 Want to try apple cider vinegar for yourself?
 Mix a tablespoon of apple cider vinegar into a large glass of water and drink it before your meal, or add some vinegar directly into your salad for a bit of a starch buffer.

 BUY APPLE CIDER VINEGAR: AMAZON